NamesMT/starter-monorepo/README.md

 #### Dev with SSL

-The project comes with a `localcert` SSL at `locals/common/dev` to enable HTTPS for local development, generated with [mkcert](https://github.com/FiloSottile/mkcert), you can install mkcert, generate your own certificate and replace it, or install the `localcert.crt` to your trusted CA to remove the untrusted SSL warning.
+The project comes with a `localcert` SSL at `locals/common/dev` to enable HTTPS for local development (because some 3rd-party services require local dev to have HTTPS, so I enable it by default), generated with [mkcert](https://github.com/FiloSottile/mkcert), you can install mkcert, generate your own certificate and replace it, or install the `localcert.crt` to your trusted CA to remove the untrusted SSL warning.

-### Remote Caching
+### Turborepo Remote Caching

 Turborepo can use a technique known as [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.